canmet-energy/tandm/README.md

 - **Validation Exercise Method and Templates**: Filter building stock data to scope of stock model and connect meters, statistical validation exercise FME and Excel templates and Python script

 A list of requirements for software environments for ArcGIS, Feature Manipulation Engine (FME) and Python packages can be found [here](https://github.com/canmet-energy/tandm/blob/main/TaNDM_Requirements.md).
+Note: One area for improvement in this repository is to create a requirements.txt file that can be installed by pip to support users to set up the computing environment for data processing.

 A list of acronyms related to TaNDM development and implementation in B.C. are as follows:
 ![image info](images/AcronymsFinalFinal.PNG)